vitr/vitr.github.io/_drafts/2015-09-17-jekyll-feeds-on-github.md

 ---
 tags:
   - jekyll
 categories:
-    - sublime
+  - jekyll
 published: false
 ---

 ## A New Post